hzqst/MetaHookSv/README.md

 7. Deferred-Shading and Per-Pixel-Lighting technique for all non-transparent objects. "unlimited" (maximum at 256 for SvEngine) dynamic lightsources are supported now. (not support with -nofbo)

-9. Vertex-Buffer-Object (VBO) rendering technique for terrain and studio model. with VBO you will get higher framerate and lower CPU usage. tested with 200k epolys in GeForce GTX 970 + Ryzen 1800X and get about 2x FPS than non-VBO mode.
+9. Vertex-Buffer-Object (VBO) and GPU-Light-Shading technique for studio model.
+With VBO enabled you will get higher framerate and lower CPU usage.
+You can get maximum at 6x FramePerSeconds than non-VBO mode in extreme case (200k epolys, 6 wpolys).

-#### Todo
+#### Todo List

-1. Texture Replacer
+1. BSP terrain rendering optmization

-2. Normal Texture
+2. Normal Texture?
+Texture Replacer?

 3. StudioModel Decal